 Parent Module & Granting Parent/Sponsor Access

-For complete details on how to access the Parent Module and granting Parent/Sponsor privileges, review the Communication section of the Academic Guide for Students.
+For complete details on how to access the Parent Module and granting Parent/Sponsor privileges, review the Parent Module Tutorial.

 On the Web – Pratt Community

 Connect with other Pratt families by liking us on Facebook – Pratt Institute Parents